CANNABIS

 Esquivel Law is uniquely positioned to take you and your business forward through these times.
 Our principal attorney, Katy Koestner Esquivel, has expertise in all the areas that bracket cannabis litigation and she can help get you through these complicated times and establish your business.

 When you need a cannabis attorney, you need Katy Koestner Esquivel and Esquivel Law.
-Call us at 239.206.3731 or visit our website to request a consultation.
+Call us at 239.206.3731 or send us an email to request a consultation.
 We are here to work with you today.